- Do you need to be Catholic to apply?

 - Core curriculum classes in English/Language Arts (ELA) and Math maintain an average class size of 21-22 students in grades 1-8.

 Yes.
-Please refer to our Extended Care Frequently Asked Questions for fees and additional information on our extended care program.
+Please refer to our Extended Care web page for fees and additional information on our extended care program.

 In addition, we have a variety of After School classes.
 After school classes are available each day (Monday through Thursday.)
 After school classes vary throughout the year and are fee-based.
-Some examples of afterschool classes include: coding and robotics, Young Rembrandt’s Art, Piano lessons, Academic Chess, Mad Science, dance classes and foreign language (Mandarin Chinese).
+Some examples of after-school classes include: coding and robotics, Young Rembrandt’s Art, Piano lessons, cooking, dance, and science classes.
 These fee-based programs are run directly through the after school company and are held in various classrooms on our campus.

 Our dynamic St. Serra community thrives on our parents’ time, talent and treasure.
-To best manage these resources, each family is required to perform sixty (60) hours of service, including a Lunch/Recess Duty requirement and to commit their time for two of our major fundraisers.
+To best manage these resources, each family is required to perform sixty (60) hours of service and to commit their time for two of our major fundraisers.
 Each family is responsible for recording their regular service hours online via the Record Service Hours page on our website.

 Please note that the Diocese of Orange requires each volunteer to: